Nova Scotia: Economy

 Nova Scotia's per capita GDP in 2016 was CA$44,924, significantly lower than the national average per capita GDP of CA$57,574.
 GDP growth has lagged behind the rest of the country for at least the past decade.
-As of 2017, the median family income in Nova Scotia was $85,970, below the national average of $92,990; in Halifax the figure rises to $98,870.
+In 2017, the median family income in Nova Scotia was $85,970, below the national average of $92,990; in Halifax the figure rises to $98,870.

 The province is the world's largest exporter of Christmas trees, lobster, gypsum, and wild berries.
 Its export value of fish exceeds $1 billion, and fish products are received by 90 countries around the world.
 Nevertheless, the province's imports far exceed its exports.
 While these numbers were roughly equal from 1992 until 2004, since that time the trade deficit has ballooned.
 In 2012, exports from Nova Scotia were 12.1% of provincial GDP, while imports were 22.6%.

 Nova Scotia's traditionally resource-based economy has diversified in recent decades.
 The rise of Nova Scotia as a viable jurisdiction in North America, historically, was driven by the ready availability of natural resources, especially the fish stocks off the Scotian Shelf.
 The fishery was a pillar of the economy since its development as part of New France in the 17th century; however, the fishery suffered a sharp decline due to overfishing in the late 20th century.
 The collapse of the cod stocks and the closure of this sector resulted in a loss of approximately 20,000 jobs in 1992.